Twarner491/TeddyWarner.org/docs/Projects/Octoprint.md

   </center>

- - Custom Background - Change the background image on the temperature graph
+ - Custom Background[^3] - Change the background image on the temperature graph
  <center>